loopbackio/loopback.io/pages/en/lb4/Testing-Your-application-advanced.md

 As you can see here, we're testing two separate units to make sure that Home and Person classes work together.
 When a home owner is registered, a new Person should be instantiated and we should be able to get relevant information about the home owner (ie. `home.owner.fullName`).

-## What to use what?
+## Testing process

-The entire process consists of:
+The testing process is:

-1. Write a failing acceptance test(s)
+1. Write a failing acceptance test(s).
-1. Write a failing unit test(s)
+1. Write a failing unit test(s).
-1. Write just enough code to make the failing unit test(s) pass
+1. Write just enough code to make the failing unit test(s) pass.
-1. Run the unit test(s)
+1. Run the unit test(s).
-1. Write more unit tests until satisfied
+1. Write more unit tests until satisfied.
-1. Write write some integration tests if you have multiple units to test together
+1. Write write some integration tests if you have multiple units to test together.
-1. Write just enough code to make the integration tests pass
+1. Write just enough code to make the integration tests pass.
-1. Run the integration tests(s)
+1. Run the integration tests(s).
-1. Write more integration tests until satisfied
+1. Write more integration tests until satisfied.
-1. Run the acceptance test(s) (should pass if all the tests in your unit/integration tests pass)
+1. Run the acceptance test(s) (should pass if all the tests in your unit/integration tests pass).

 The unit tests ensure each individual piece of code in the system works correctly in isolation.
 The acceptance tests ensure the system works together as a whole to return the correct result.
 Integration tests can be added on anytime to ensure compatiblity between units.